silentphil77/claude-code-subagents-collection/scripts/mcp-importers/README.md

 ## Overview

 These scripts are used to automatically import MCP server definitions from:
-- GitHub (ModelContextProtocol official servers)
-- Smithery.ai (Community and hosted servers)
 - Docker Hub (Official MCP Docker images)
+- GitHub (ModelContextProtocol official servers) - Coming soon
-- MCPMarket (Coming soon)
+- MCPMarket - Coming soon

 The fetched servers are converted to our markdown format and stored in `/mcp-servers/auto-imported/`.